jameskmb/react-movies-app/README.md

 6. Write unit tests for your components & services

 No user login/authentication is required.
 You are also not required to create any backend solution.
 There is no restriction on how your app should look like.
-How the app is designed and styled is upto to you.
+How the app is designed and styled is up to to you.

 Solving these problems one step at a time will help you feel less overwhelmed and more like you’re heading in a specific direction.

 ## Tech Stack

-1. Angular - use Angular CLI to generate your app
+1. React - use create react app to generate your app
 2. CSS Sytling.
-You can use [bootstrap](https://getbootstrap.com/), [Angular Material](https://material.angular.io/) or any other css framework.
+You can use [bootstrap](https://getbootstrap.com/), [Material UI](https://material-ui.com/) or any other css framework.

 ## API Access